 - and fortifying natural herbs...

-...but too much of a good thing, can actually be a bad thing!
+...but these things should only be used in moderation!
 Here’s how they can actually be one of the main causes of natural hair breakage that you hadn't thought about:

 These kinds of treatments will likely have one key ingredient in common – protein!
 As much as our hair does need protein to maintain balance in our hair care routine, too much protein can have the exact opposite results to what we want.